-On July 14th, 1902, the Nobel Prize winning writer Isaac Bashevis Singer was born.
+On July 14th, 1902, the famous Polish-Jewish writer Isaac Bashevis Singer was born.
 He was born in Leoncin, Poland.
 His older brother, Israel Joshua Singer, and his older sister, Esther Kreitman, also became writers.
 Their father was a Hasidic rabbi, and their mother's father and brothers were also rabbis.

 Singer later entered a rabbinical seminary, but came to hate the school and the prospect of becoming a rabbi.
-He returned to his parents for a time, then went back to Bilgoraj and tried to earn some money giving Hebrew lessons.
+He returned to his parents for a time, then went back to Bilgoraj and tried to earn some money as a Hebrew tutor.
 In 1923, his brother Israel arranged for him to move to Warsaw and become a proofreader for the Literarische Bleter, for whom he would later become an editor.

-In his twenties, taking a cue from his brother, who had done the same, Isaac Bashevis Singer broke ties with his parents and rejected his religion.
+In his twenties, taking a cue from his brother who had done the same, Isaac Bashevis Singer rejected his religion and broke ties with his parents.
 He became part of Warsaw's Bohemian scene, spending time with many of his fellow non-religious writers and artists.
 Singer's first published short story won a literary contest and established him as an up-and-coming talent.

-Singer's primary language had always been Yiddish, he wrote in Yiddish, and Yiddish folktales were a major influence on his writing.
+Singer's primary language was Yiddish.
+He wrote in Yiddish, and Yiddish folktales were a major influence on his writing.
 His first novel, Satan In Goray, was published in a serialized format in Globus, a literary magazine co-founded in 1935 by Singer and his lifelong friend, Yiddish poet Aaron Zeitlin.
 Singer's historical novel was set in 17th century Poland, in the village of Goraj.
 It was based on the true story of how a third of Poland's Jews were exterminated in a Cossack uprising.
 It also told of the effect of Shabbatai Zvi, a rabbi turned false prophet and cult leader, on the Jewish population.

 Although he had rejected his religion as a young man, Isaac Bashevis Singer's writing is often steeped deep in Judaism.
 His novels and short stories often depicted Jewish characters struggling with their religion.
 Their struggles sometimes become quite violent, resulting in death or insanity.
 His most popular novel, Yentl The Yeshiva Boy, was adapted in 1975 as an equally popular movie (which Singer absolutely hated) starring Barbra Streisand in the lead role.
 Yentl is a young girl constantly at odds with her rabbi father over the traditions of their religion, always debating theology with him - something females aren't supposed to do.